Bangladesh

 What happens next

-Our partnerships will continue in 2024 to ensure that the poorest people, and women in particular, continue to receive medical care.
+Our partnerships will continue in 2026 to ensure that medical care remains available to the poorest people, especially women.